tiprankstipranks

 Changed

-Operations may be disrupted and adversely impacted by the effects of adverse weather, natural disasters, geopolitical events, public health crises, hostilities or acts of terrorism, acts of vandalism, disruption to supply chains, inaccessibility of natural resources, and other events beyond the Company's control.
+Operations may be disrupted and adversely impacted by events beyond the Company's control, including natural disasters, adverse weather, geopolitical events, public health crises, supply chain disruptions, and inaccessibility of natural resources.

 Natural and Human Disruptions - Risk 3